BA (Hons) Dance Education (BADE)

 Download Programme Spec

 - From Coralli to Khan: Journeys Through Dance History

 - Music in Dance and Dance Education

-At Level 4, you will gain a broad perspective on dance education across private and public sectors, including the work of dance teaching societies and dance in school curricula.
-You will also be introduced to educational concepts which are fundamental throughout your studies, as well as gaining knowledge and understanding of health, fitness and safety in relation to dance teaching.
+At Level 4, you will gain a broad perspective on dance education and dance studies.
+You will be introduced to educational concepts, which are fundamental throughout your studies, as well as gaining knowledge and understanding of dance history, analysis, music and dance studies.

 Diploma of Higher Education: Dance Education

 - Plus one module option in each Semester